 Oct 03, 2018

-On Tuesday, October 9, 2018, at 11 AM, EDT, Deciphera Pharmaceuticals hosted a webinar for the Systemic Mastocytosis (SM) community about Living with Systemic Mastocytosis, and Deciphera Pharmaceuticals’ ongoing clinical trial of DCC-2618, an investigational drug being testing in people with smoldering and advanced forms of Systemic Mastocytosis.
+VIDEO NOW AVAILABLE ONLINE!
+On Tuesday, October 9, 2018, Deciphera Pharmaceuticals hosted a webinar for the Systemic Mastocytosis (SM) community about Living with Systemic Mastocytosis, and Deciphera Pharmaceuticals’ ongoing clinical trial of DCC-2618, an investigational drug being testing in people with smoldering and advanced forms of Systemic Mastocytosis.

-Once a video of the presentation is posted online, it will be available for 30 days at the following link: https://www.deciphera.com/patients/patient-resources/
+A video of the presentation has now been posted online at the following link: https://www.deciphera.com/patients/systemic-mastocytosis/

 For questions, please email firstname.lastname@example.org.